Photoaging: Molecular and genetic changes

 Melanocytes and basal cells are embedded in the epidermal layer.
 Upon exposure to UVB rays, melanocytes will produce more melanin, a pigment that gives skin its color.
 UVB can cause the formation of freckles and dark spots, both of which are symptoms of photoaging; these are most common in people with fair or light skin.
-With frequent long-term exposure to UVB rays, signs of photoaging might appear and precancerous lesions or skin cancer may develop.
+With frequent long-term exposure to UVB rays, signs of photoaging might appear, and precancerous lesions or skin cancer may develop as well as damage to DNA.

-UVA rays are able to penetrate deeper into the skin than UVB rays, damaging the dermal layer as well as the epidermal.
-The dermis is the second major layer of the skin and it comprises collagen, elastin, and extrafibrillar matrix which provides structural support to the skin.
-However, with constant UVA exposure, the size of the dermis layer will be reduced, thereby causing the epidermis to start drooping off the body.
-Due to the presence of blood vessels in the dermis, UVA rays can lead to dilated or broken blood vessels which are most commonly visible on the nose and cheeks.
-UVA can also damage DNA indirectly through the generation of reactive oxygen species (ROS), which include superoxide anion, peroxide and singlet oxygen.
+UVA rays are able to penetrate deeper into the skin than UVB rays, damaging the dermal layer as well as the epidermal layer.
+The dermis is the second major layer of the skin, and it comprises collagen, elastin, and extrafibrillar matrix, which provides structural support to the skin.
+With chronic UVA exposure, damage to dermal collagen, elastin, and the extracellular matrix contributes to skin laxity, roughness, and wrinkling.
+Due to the presence of blood vessels in the dermis, UVA rays can lead to dilated or broken blood vessels, which are most commonly visible on the nose and cheeks.
+UVA can also damage DNA indirectly through the generation of reactive oxygen species (ROS), which include superoxide anion, peroxide, and singlet oxygen.
 These ROS damage cellular DNA as well as lipids and proteins.

 Pigmentation

-UV exposure can also lead to inflammation and vasodilation which is clinically manifested as sunburn.
-UV radiation activates the transcription factor, NF-κB, which is the first step in inflammation.
-NF-κB activation results in the increase of proinflammatory cytokines, for example: interleukin 1 (IL-1), IL-6 vascular endothelial growth factor, and tumor necrosis factor (TNF-α).
-This then attracts neutrophils which lead to an increase in oxidative damage through the generation of free radicals.
+UV exposure can also lead to inflammation and vasodilation, which is clinically manifested as sunburn.
+UV radiation activates the transcription factor NF-κB, which is the first step in inflammation.
+NF-κB activation results in the increase of proinflammatory cytokines, for example, interleukin 1 (IL-1), IL-6, vascular endothelial growth factor, and tumor necrosis factor (TNF-α).
+This then attracts neutrophils, which lead to an increase in oxidative damage through the generation of free radicals.

-Additionally, UV radiation would cause the down-regulation of an angiogenesis inhibitor, thrombospondin-1, and the up-regulation of an angiogenesis activator which is platelet-derived endothelial cell growth factor, in keratinocytes.
+Additionally, UV radiation would cause the down-regulation of an angiogenesis inhibitor, thrombospondin-1, and the up-regulation of an angiogenesis activator, which is platelet-derived endothelial cell growth factor, in keratinocytes.
 These enhance angiogenesis and aid in the growth of UV-induced neoplasms.

 Immunosuppression

 It has been reported that UV radiation leads to local and systemic immunosuppression, due to DNA damage and altered cytokine expression.
-This has implications in cutaneous tumor surveillance.
+This has implications for cutaneous tumor surveillance.
 The Langerhans cells may undergo changes in quantity, morphology, and function due to UV exposure and may eventually become depleted.
 One proposed explanation for this immunosuppression is that the body is attempting to suppress an autoimmune response to inflammatory products resulting from UV damage.